PanPhyu19/LZW-Encoding-and-Decoding/README.md

 Ensure all .java files and the input file are in the same directory as your terminal session or set the appropriate file paths.

-# Key Features:

-- Hexadecimal Conversion: Allows seamless conversion between bytes and hexadecimal digits for compatibility with various data formats and clear representation of processed data.

-- LZW Algorithm Implementation: Achieves efficient compression during encoding and accurate decompression during decoding through dynamic dictionary-based pattern recognition.

-- Data Integrity: The pipeline ensures that the final output matches the initial input, verifying the correctness of the encoding and decoding processes.